thororen1234/io_export_bobj_keyframes/README.md

 # BOBJ keyframe Blender exporter add-on

 This is resository is contains a Blender3d add-on that adds menu items in File > Export and File > Import called `BOBJ keyframes`.
-With this add-on you can export BOBJ keyframes to be used with Emoticons mod, and import them back onto an Armature (e.g. to re-render an emote's icon if you no longer remember what it looks like).
+With this add-on you can export BOBJ keyframes to be used with Emoticons mod, and import them back onto an Armature (e.g. to make edits or tweaks to the emote or if you forgot to render an icon if you need one).

 ## How to install